-This set of instructions covers the LMS clasp brake chassis kits B.51 and B.52.
+This set of instructions covers the S Scale LMS clasp brake chassis kit SB.51

-These kits are designed to build into a fully detailed and accurate 4mm LMS clasp brake wagon chassis.
-They are mainly designed around Parkside Dundas wagon bodies though others can easily be used.
-They are to scale length over headstocks so their suitability will depend on how accurate in length the model body being used is (the Parkside kits that I have encountered so far are spot on in this regard).
+This kit is designed to build into a fully detailed and accurate 4mm LMS clasp brake wagon chassis.
+They are to scale length over headstocks so their suitability for use under available body kits will depend on how accurate in length the model body being used is.
 They follow the prototype wherever possible but are simplified in certain areas to ease construction.
-They are both the same except for detail differences brought about by the use of different axleguards.
+Both types of axle guards are catered for allowing wagons from both LMS and BR periods to be built.